communications-mining

 Label suggestions on clusters will be generated with or without a pre-defined taxonomy, but suggestions will be influenced and typically made more helpful by leveraging imported / existing labels.

-How do I use Assisted Labelling?
+How do I use Assisted Annotating?

-Example of Assisted Labelling
+Example of Assisted Annotating

-Prerequisite 1: ‘Review and Label’ permission.
+Prerequisite 1: ‘Review and Annotate’ permission.

 Prerequisite 2: Imported list of label names.